NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 a.
 ‘Meals’ button will redirect to a page with all of the meals
 b.
 ‘Ingredients’ button will redirect to a page with individual ingredients to add to the shopping list
 c.
 ‘Shopping List’ button will redirect to a page with all items added to the shopping list and total cost.
 d.
-Additional buttons: login/logout, profile (TBD)
+Additional buttons: login/logout, profile
 2. **All meals page**: Displays all available meals on individual cards with a picture and name.
 a.
 Each photocard will direct to an individual meal page displaying information about the meal.
 A ‘+’ button on the card will add all ingredients to the shopping list.
 b.
 Filter feature: Pop-up modal that shows filter conditions to search by (name, meal type, category tags, meal type).